Learning to Predict Gradients for Semi-Supervised Continual Learning: Methodology

 In a continual learning framework, a model is designed to learn the mapping from raw data to the logits that minimize the pre-defined continual loss.
 During the training process, at the $i$-th training step or episode, the generated logits $z_{i}$ w.r.t. the input $x_{i}$ is passed to the continual loss $\ell$.
 With the corresponding $y_{i}$, $\ell(z_{i}, y_{i})$ is computed to yield the gradient $\frac{\partial \ell}{\partial z_{i}}$.
 We aim to compute the pseudo gradient $\bar{g}$ and use it to back-propagate the error and update the parameters $\theta$ by the chain rule.
 They can be mathematically summarized as

-When the learning process is fed with unlabeled data $\tilde{x}_{i}$, it is desirable to have the logits and corresponding gradient so that $\tilde{x}_{i}$ can straightforwardly fit into the supervised continual learning framework.
+When the learning process is fed with unlabeled data $\tilde{x}_{i}$, it is desirable to have the logits and corresponding gradient so that $\tilde{x}_{i}$ can straightforwardly fit into the SCL framework.
 Therefore, we propose a gradient learner $h$ that aims to learn the mapping from the logits $z_{i}$ to the gradients $\frac{\partial \ell}{\partial z_{i}}$, that is,

 where $\omega$ is the parameters of $h$ and $g_{i}$ is the predicted gradient that is expected to work as $\frac{\partial \ell}{\partial z_{i}}$ for back-propagation.

 To guarantee that the predicted gradients can mimic the gradients' efficacy in the learning process, we formulate the fitness of the predicted gradients w.r.t. the logits as a learning problem.
 We define the fitness loss function to quantify the effect of the predicted gradients by fitting them back in the loss, \ie